-We provide an advocacy service for individuals who need help accessing their legal rights and entitlements.
-We also offer representation, including court and tribunal representation, in areas of law not catered for by the Civil Legal Aid Scheme.
+As well as our free legal advice clinics, we provide a free legal advocacy service for individuals who need help accessing their legal rights and entitlements.
+Additionally we offer representation including court and tribunal representation.
+Community Law & Mediation focus in areas of law not catered for by the Civil Legal Aid Scheme.

-A particular emphasis is placed on public interest cases in the areas of debt, employment, equality, housing, social welfare and accessing services such as health and education.
-Cases in other areas, such as criminal law and family law, are referred to state legal aid and other services.
+We emphasise providing free legal aid in public interest cases, focusing on areas such as debt, employment, equality, housing, social welfare, and accessing services like health and education.
+We refer cases in other areas, such as criminal law and family law, to state legal aid and other services.

-Our advocacy service assists individuals in accessing their legal rights and entitlements e.g. through phone calls and letter writing.
+Our advocacy service assist individuals in accessing their legal rights and entitlements, such as through phone calls and letter writing.
 Our representation service includes representing clients before courts, such as the High Court, and tribunals, such as the Workplace Relations Commission and the Social Welfare Appeals Office.

-Given the limits on our resources, it is not always possible to provide legal representation and advocacy for all those who require it and the following factors are taken into consideration, when opening a file:
+Due to the limits on our resources, we cannot always provide free legal advocacy for all those who require it.
+We take the following factors into consideration:

-1. Priority areas: Does the case fall within our areas of work: housing law, debt law, employment law, equality law, social welfare law, child law and access to education and other services.
-Within these areas, CLM’s legal team has identified certain priorities which are kept under regular review.
+1. Priority areas fall within our areas of work: housing law, debt law, employment law, equality law, social welfare law, child law and access to education and other services.
+Within these areas, CLM’s legal team regularly reviews certain priorities that we have identified.

-2. Strategic importance: Does the case have the potential to benefit a wider group?
-Does it relate to an area of law which has not been adequately developed?
-Does the case present an opportunity for legal innovation?
+2. Strategic importance: Cases with the potential to benefit a wider group such as an area of law which has not been adequately developed or opportunities for legal innovation.